pinjouwu9325/rhygene-analysis/README.md

 Diurnal transcriptome atlas of a primate across major neural and peripheral tissues BY LUDOVIC S. MURE, HIEP D. LE, GIORGIA BENEGIAMO, MAX W. CHANG, LUIS RIOS, NGALLA JILLANI, MAINA NGOTHO, THOMAS KARIUKI, OURIA DKHISSI-BENYAHYA, HOWARD M. COOPER, SATCHIDANANDA PANDA, SCIENCE16 MAR 2018

-* **Seed gene list**: Choose a good seed gene list is quite tricky.
+* **Seed gene list**: Choosing a good seed gene list is quite tricky.
 According to the suggestion from Dr. Anafi: The seed genes are supposed to reflect a "best guess" at the transcripts that will show circadian oscillations in the tissue being sorted.
 I do think using the seed list from the human data is a good way to go.
 * Seed gene list is a two dimentions array with all the seed genes stored at the secondary column **[2:end, 2]**.
 ## Set parameter
 * **Frac_Var**: Set Number of Dimensions of SVD to maintain this fraction of variance